 Why Social Listening?

 Rather than tell an administrative professional or market researcher what they really think, people nowadays are more likely to go online and tell the internet.
 Listening to what people are saying online—whether by conducting social listening by searching social media channels manually or using dedicated social listening software—is a reliable, fast, and cost-effective way to gather qualitative data to inform engagement efforts.
-Social listening can help identify not only what your target audiences talk about, but when, how often, and where they tend to engage online.
+Social listening can be beneficial to a lot of businesses, as it can help identify not only what your target audiences talk about, but when, how often, and where they tend to engage online.

 Social Listening Helps You Understand Your Audiences